lemberg/android-database/README.md

 **Implementation guide**

-To implement the following database structure in your app, you need pay your attention on 3 main classes: `MigratableSQLiteOpenHelper` or `SQLiteOpenHelper`, `DatabaseRegister`, `BaseDAO`.
+To implement the following database structure in your app, you need pay your attention on 3 main classes: `SQLiteOpenHelper`, `DatabaseRegister`, `BaseDAO`.

- 1. Make your `DatabaseHelper` extends `MigratableSQLiteOpenHelper` or `SQLiteOpenHelper` and override all the methods to configure your database.
+ 1. Make your `DatabaseHelper` extends `SQLiteOpenHelper` and override all the methods to configure your database.
  `MigratableSQLiteOpenHelper` helps to manage data migration while database upgrading or downgrading.

  2. In your `DatabaseManager` create a global instance of `DatabaseRegister